kuanrcl/MySQL_EE_Workshop/Lab4/Readme.md

 ![Backup](img/BAC7.png)

-5. You can execute the schedule job to initiate the backup
+5. You can execute the schedule job to initiate the backup by clicking "Execute Now"

 ![Backup](img/BAC8.png)

+Backup progress ...

 ![Backup](img/BAC9.png)